 How high can an Alligator jump?

-Alligators can swim, run, as well as jump and it is pretty difficult for their prey to escape from it.
+Alligators can swim, run, as well as jump and it is pretty difficult for their prey to escape from them.
 Alligators can jump as high as 6 feet from the state of rest.

 Alligators mostly jump to catch big animals like deer and wildebeest and they directly attack their neck and try to drag them into the water.

 So, if you live in the southeastern part of the United States where Alligators are found commonly there’s a high probability that you will encounter one.
 It’s better to know what to do in such situations rather than panicking and being scared.

-As said before, Gators don’t like to chase their prey on land and very rarely they run on dry land.
+As said before, Gators don’t like to chase their prey on land, and very rarely do they run on dry land.
 So, there are greater chances that they will not harm you until and unless you get too close to them or their nest.

 The maximum speed at which Alligators run is around 20 mph but usually, they run at 10-12 mph.
 Also, the speed of this animal depends on several factors such as age, health status, as well as climate.

 Hence, humans can easily outrun any Alligator.
 Also, these big guys became tired pretty quickly and can long run for a few miles.

 Don’t even try to run in a zig-zag manner if you are being chased by a gator as this will lead to a reduction in your speed and the distance between you and Alligator will be reduced.

 Alligators are very powerful and sleek not only in water but also on land.
-In a short-range, they can surprisingly quick and can take you by surprise.
+In a short range, they can surprisingly quick and can take you by surprise.
 So, don’t approach them and never get too close to any Alligator!